laserpants/sagacious-cpp/README.md

 ## Smart pointers
 ### RAII
-Having raw pointers fluttering around all over the place makes the code more unpredictable, and exposes unnecessary low-level details.
+Having raw pointers fluttering around all over the place makes code more unpredictable, and exposes unnecessary low-level details.
 The RAII idiom is a way of simplifying lifetime management of resources; such as heap memory, database connections, sockets, or files; by encapsulating these concerns into a class.
 RAII, which stands for *Resource Acquisition Is Initialization*,

 ```cpp
 template <class T> class managed_ptr